Ben's Toolbox for Logic Pro

 Inserts a MIDI region in a selected color.
 Available colors are red, yellow, green, blue and purple.

-The Bouncer is the most comprehensive export tool in Ben's Toolbox.
+The Bouncer Tool is the most important and comprehensive export tool in Ben's Toolbox.
 It is intended for recurring deliveries: mixes, instrumentals, TV tracks, stems, single tracks, variants and custom deliverables.

 Important areas